Happening: Philosophy

 Kaprow explains that happenings are not a new style, but a moral act, a human stand of great urgency, whose professional status as art is less critical than their certainty as an ultimate existential commitment.
 He argues that once artists have been recognized and paid, they also surrender to the confinement, rather the tastes of the patrons (even if that may not be the intention on both ends).
 "The whole situation is corrosive, neither patrons nor artists comprehend their role...and out of this hidden discomfort comes a stillborn art, tight or merely repetitive and at worst, chic."
 Though the we may easily blame those offering the temptation, Kaprow reminds us that it is not the publicist's moral obligation to protect the artist's freedom, and artists themselves hold the ultimate power to reject fame if they do not want its responsibilities.

 Festivals as happenings

 Art and music festivals play a large role in positive and successful happenings.
-Some of these festivals include Burning Man and Oregon Country Fair.
-Along with the famous Allan Kaprow, Burning Man frowns on the idea of spectators and stresses the importance of everyone being involved to create something amazing and unique.
-Both parties embody the "audience" and instead of creating something to show the people, the people become involved in helping create something incredible and spontaneous to the moment.
-Both of these events are happenings that are recreated and special each year and are always new and organic.
-These events draw crowds of close to 50,000 people each year and reach more people than just the attendees with their messages and ideals.
+Some of the festivals include Burning Man and the Oregon Country Fair near Veneta, Oregon.